oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 github: https://github.com/oktadev/okta-enterprise-ready-workshops/tree/ul-workshop-complete
 ---

 Your enterprise customers expect you to safeguard them from common security incidents, especially when it comes to compromised user accounts.
 Perhaps a user has signed in from a known stolen device or another country outside the list of allowed IP zones.
-If a hacker is masquerading as one of your customer's employees, potentially accessing sensitive company data, you must end their session and log them out of your app immediately.
+If a hacker is masquerading as one of your customer's employees, potentially accessing sensitive company data, you must end their session and sign them out of your app immediately.

 Bottom line, if you build SaaS applications for enterprise-level customers who leverage Identity Providers (IdPs), workflows, and threat-detection tools, then adding Universal Logout to your app is the solution to ending suspicious user sessions ASAP.